ktorio/ktor-documentation/topics/client-auth.md

 the [Auth](https://api.ktor.io/ktor-client/ktor-client-plugins/ktor-client-auth/io.ktor.client.plugins.auth/-auth)
 plugin to handle authentication and authorization in your client application.
 Typical usage scenarios include logging in users and gaining access to specific resources.

+> On the server, Ktor provides the [Authentication](server-auth.md) plugin for handling authentication and
+> authorization.

 ## Supported authentication types {id="supported"}